 In recent years, these people have begun to politicize their bodies in opposition to the “medical regulation of bodies that queer heteronormative identities and desires” (Chase).

 Intersexuality offers a contrary view of binary genders and a disruption to “heteronormative systems of sex, gender, and sexuality” (Chase).
-Pubertal sex characteristics are expected to be male or female, assuming values of unobserved characteristics.
+Pubertal sex characteristics are expected to be male or female, assuming the values of unobserved characteristics.

 Medicine was available to manage “hermaphroditism” in Western European societies so the general awareness of intersex bodies vanished.
 In order to be declared a “true” hermaphrodite, “both ovarian and testicular tissue types had to be present” (Chase).

-Twentieth century medicine moved to “fixing” intersex bodies in an effort “to conform with a diagnosed true sex” (Chase).
+Twentieth-century medicine moved to “fixing” intersex bodies in an effort “to conform with a diagnosed true sex” (Chase).
 The surgery included “a great variety of procedures” that were developed primarily at Johns Hopkins University in Baltimore during the 20s and 30s.

 Parents of ambiguously sexed infants were much more open to suggestions on normalizing surgery than an intersex adult.
 Lawson Wilson is the founder of John Hopkins hospitals through the “United States and abroad” (Chase).